 TDD/TTY Communication is available via the Colorado Relay system at (800) 659-3656.

 CDBG funded projects must meet one of the National Objectives:

-- address a recent and urgent health and safety need.
-CDBG funding is fairly flexible, and includes the following eligible uses:
+- Address recent and urgent health and safety need.
+CDBG funding is fairly flexible and includes the following eligible uses:

-The Affordable Housing Fund is used for affordable is used for affordable housing activities including following:
+The Affordable Housing Fund is used for affordable housing activities including the following:

 - Rehabilitation of rental housing and/or for-sale housing